Dave McKigney: Personal life

 He trained his step-daughter, Rachel Dubois, who wrestled for a brief period in the 1970s.

 On July 2, 1978, in Aurora, Ontario, McKigney left the door open on the cage of his second bear, Smokey, while he answered the phone.
 Smokey entered McKigney's house and mauled his girlfriend, 30-year-old Lynn Orser, to death.
 As a result, both bears were taken away by the Ontario Humane Society.
 Smokey showed no signs of rabies as of July 5, but was under a 14-day quarantine.
 McKigney's only possible explanation was that bears sometimes act unpredictably during mating season.

 On July 4, 1988, in Newfoundland, McKigney was driving to a wrestling show with Adrian Adonis (Keith A. Franke, Jr.) and twin brothers William "Mike Kelly" Arko and Victor "Pat Kelly" Arko.
-Driver William Arko swerved to avoid hitting a moose on the Trans-Canada Highway and crashed the van, injuring himself and killing his brother, Franke and McKigney.
+Driver Victor Arko swerved to avoid hitting a moose on the Trans-Canada Highway and crashed the van, killing him, Franke and Victor.
+William was injured but survived.
 McKigney's son, 8-year-old Davey Jr., witnessed the accident from a following vehicle.